 In this article, we specifically focus on how to personalize a WordPress website based on user behavior to achieve this golden trio and eventually establish effective communication between our website and its visitors.

-Why personalization is the key for effective communication
+Why personalization is the key to effective communication

 If we take the most basic communication as an instance, messages function on three levels: